The Osbournes: Planned revival

 In October 2015, Kelly Osbourne stated that she was open to the idea of a revival that was new and different, saying that "we did it on MTV and that had never been done before so if we're going to come back, we'd want to do it in a way that has never been done before either."

 In August 2025, the BBC announced that it planned to air a documentary called Ozzy Osbourne: Coming Home, which was released on BBC One and BBC iPlayer on 2 October 2025.
 Filmed over a three-year period, it follows his return to the UK, efforts to perform one last time, and his death shortly after a final concert in Birmingham.
 Originally planned as a series called Home to Roost, it was released as a one-hour film.

 Broadcast and distribution

 Home releases

-Only seasons one and two (released in two sets as season two and two 1/2 or 2.5) have been released on DVD by Miramax Home Entertainment and Buena Vista Home Entertainment.
+In July 2002, the Osbourne family secured a $7 million home video deal with Miramax Films to release the first two seasons on DVD through Buena Vista Home Entertainment.
+Season 1 was released as a single ten-episode set in both censored and uncensored versions, while Season 2 was released in two sets, a single-release version and a double-release version containing the 2.5 DVD.)

 YouTube

-Beginning on 29 March 2025, 20 years after the show ended, full episodes were uploaded to The Osbournes official YouTube channel.
-Since 16 July 2025, all Seasons 1, 2, 3 and 4 are available to watch.
+Beginning on 29 March 2025, 20 years after the show ended, full episodes were uploaded to The Osbournes' official YouTube channel.
+Since 16 July 2025, all episodes are available to watch.